-As you look at some of the custom knife makers’ work on our website you will notice that some have the designation “Master Smith”.
-I am often asked what this means so I thought I would write a brief synopsis.
+As you look at some of the custom knife makers’ work on our website, you will notice that some have the designation “Master Smith.”
+So often, I’m asked what this means, so I thought I would write a brief synopsis.

-I was introduced to forged blades in the late 1980’s.
-What drew my attention were the custom Damascus knives being made by some of the ABS Master Smiths.
-The top makers were asking $100 an inch (this included paying for the tang) for their knives, plus handle material and a sheath.
-A 10” Bowie with a 5” handle would routinely be priced at $1600 – $1800 (depending on handle material).
-Remember… this was the 1988 price!
+In the late 1980s, I was introduced to forged blades.
+What drew my attention were the custom Damascus knives made by the ABS Master Smiths.
+The top makers were asking $100 an inch (including paying for the tang) for their knives, handle material, and a sheath.
+For example, Master Smiths would routinely price a 10″ Bowie with a 5″ handle at $1600 – $1800 (depending on handle material.)
+Remember, this was the 1988 price!

-This lead me to look for less expensive options, which at that time primarily meant carbon steel.
+This led me to look for less expensive options, which at that time primarily meant carbon steel.
 Not knowing what I was looking for, I became an ABS Associate Member in 1988.
-It was then I started to be educated on what the MS designation meant and why it was important to me.
+Then I started to be educated on what the MS designation meant and why it was important to me.

-- Rope Cutting: The purpose of this is to test the edge geometry and sharpness.
+- Rope Cutting: This aims to test the edge geometry and sharpness.

-- Shaving Hair: The is to demonstrate the edge retention of the blade.
+- Shaving Hair: This is to demonstrate the edge retention of the blade.

-- Bending: This test is done to show the applicant is able to heat treat a knife with a soft spine and hard edge.
-This is known as “differential heat treat.”
-On a hard use knife, this type of heat treat could be an advantage.
+- Bending: This test demonstrates the applicant can heat treat a knife with a soft spine and hard edge.
+This process is known as “differential heat treat.”
+This type of heat treat could be an advantage on a hard-use knife.

-Once the time requirement and performance test have been met.
-The MS candidate may now test for their MS Stamp (the MS in script you will see on their blades.)
+Having met the time and performance test requirements, the MS candidate may now test for their MS Stamp (the MS in script you will see on their blades.)

 The candidate will submit five knives.
+This testing occurs at the Blade Show and several other locations during the year.
 At least one of these knives must be an art knife meeting the ABS requirement of a traditional pattern welded Damascus European Quillion type dagger with at least three hundred (300) or more forge welded layers.
-Please refer to the link at the bottom for the specifics of what is required for the Quillon dagger.
-The rest of the knives are required to be of different designs and varieties and can be of different steel types to demonstrate the applicant’s ability to make a wide range of classic blades.
-While not required, a folder with a Damascus blade can be submitted as one of the candidates’ test knives for their MS stamp.
+The rest of the knives must be of different designs, varieties, and varying steel types to demonstrate the applicant’s ability to make a wide range of classic blades.
+While not required, a folding knife with a Damascus blade can be submitted as one of the candidates’ test knives for their MS stamp.

-In addition to the performance test, most ABS makers will spend time with other JS or MS makers learning this craft.
-Some will attend the Bill Moran School of Bladesmithing at the Texarkana College in Texarkana, Texas.
+In addition to the performance test, most ABS makers will spend time learning this craft with other JS or MS makers.
+Some will attend the Bill Moran School of Bladesmithing at Texarkana College in Texarkana, Texas.
 Additionally, there are hammer-ins set up across the country.
-These are usually done over the weekend and will further enhance the attendee’s skills and abilities with regards to making forged custom blades.
+These are usually done over the weekend and enhance the attendee’s skills and abilities in making forged custom blades.

-As you can see, makers with the MS designation have put a lot of time and effort into becoming a Master Smith.
-The knowledge they have gained can be readily seen in their knives.
-As with any endeavor some MS makers will be better than others.
+As you can see, makers with the MS designation have put a lot of time and effort into becoming Master Smith.
+The knowledge they have gained can be seen in their knives.
+As with any endeavor, some MS makers will be better than others.

 Over the past 28 years, I have had the opportunity to visit several custom knife makers’ shops.
 It is always interesting to watch their “process.”
-I have attended classes on making and judging forged blades.
-And have had the opportunity to judge finished knives at several shows both in the US and Canada.
+In addition, I have attended classes on making and judging forged blades.
+And have had the opportunity to evaluate finished knives at several shows in the US and Canada.

-At this point I have developed a pretty good eye for quality work at all three levels: AS, JS and MS knives.
-In addition to the current work and/or potential, the price the makers charge for their MS-designated custom knives is also very important to me.
+I have developed a good eye for quality work at all three levels: AS, JS, and MS knives.
+In addition to the current work and potential, the price the makers charge for their MS-designated custom knives is also significant to me.
 Once a maker earns the MS stamp, there is no further testing required.
-Unfortunately, there are several MS makers who are resting on their laurels.
+Unfortunately, several MS makers are resting on their laurels.
 Many of these makers would have difficulty earning the MS stamp if they were to test today.
-Given the prices being asked by some of these makers, it is imperative that the collector know what to look for in an MS maker’s work.
-Mistakes on a MS knife should be looked at more critically than on a JS maker’s knife.
+With the prices asked for by some of the Master Smith knives.
+Collectors must know what to look for in an MS maker’s work.
+Collectors should be more critical of mistakes on an MS knife than on a JS maker’s knife.

 What I look for is:

-- Quality: Their fit, finish and flow commensurate with the rating in the ABS and their time making knives.
-Example: There are several JS makers who are better custom knife makers than some of the MS makers.
+- Quality: Their fit, finish, and flow are commensurate with the rating in the ABS and their time-making knives.
+Example: Several JS makers are better custom knife makers than some MS makers.

-- Position in the market: Where is the maker compared to their competitors in the current market?
+- Position in the market: Where is the maker compared to its competitors in the current market?
 This is especially true in the MS knife market.
-Considering there are only, according to the ABS website, 113 active Master Smiths worldwide, understanding each of these maker’s position in the market is the best way to get the best quality knife for your money.
+Considering there are only, according to the ABS website, 113 active Master Smiths worldwide, understanding each of these makers’ position in the market is the best way to get the best quality knife for your money.

 - Improving Skill Set: Master Smiths should be able to move comfortably between carbon steel and Damascus and all other forms of forged blades.
-Their fit, finish and flow should be excellent.
-All should be able to incorporate a vast array of handle materials including Stag and Ivories.
+Their fit, finish, and flow should be excellent.
+In addition, all should be able to incorporate a vast array of handle materials, including Stag and Ivories.

-When you see a custom knife maker with the MS designation on my website, you can be sure they have been vetted by me personally.
-I spent a lot of time developing the skills on what to look for.
-I feel I am working with some of the best Master Smiths in the world.
-I would encourage you to spend time looking at their knives on my website and continually develop your own knowledge base when it comes to forged blades.
+When you see a custom knife maker with the MS designation on my website, you can be sure I have vetted their knives.
+Over thirty-five years, I have developed the skills on what to look for in all aspects of the knife.
+As a result, I feel I am working with some of the best Master Smiths in the world.
+I would encourage you to look at their knives on my website and continually develop your knowledge base regarding forged blades.

 For additional information on what it takes to become a Master Smith I would recommend you follow this link the ABS website: http://www.americanbladesmith.com/index.php?section=pages&id=172